magicnum/pywtk/README.md

 # pywtk

-Easy to use REPL wordlists manager with "lazy" merger for low-memory machines writen in Python.
+Easy to use REPL wordlists manager with "lazy" merger for low-memory machines written in Python.
 ### Main feature: ability to merge large files fast and without a RAM overflow

 ## Packages